 • When annoyed they make a "whuff, whuff" noise

 • When frightened or in pain they will let out a loud shriek

-• They use a A high pitched noise to locate each other.
+• They use a high pitched sound to locate each other.

 • A snuffing sound is made when looking for food.
 Followed by a grunting sound when food is found.

 A Bandicoot's Home Range

 Bandicoots are solitary territorial animals that will actively defend their territories.
 They do this by standing on their hind legs and ferociously clawing at each other's shoulders and backs until one withdraws defeated.
 A male has a larger territorial range than a female who forages closer to her nest.
 Bandicoots forage in open areas during the night and rest in nests